envico801/Master-the-Coding-Interview-Data-Structures-Algorithms/anki/README.md

 Q:: What is a program?
 A:: Well a program has to do some simple things.
-1.It has to allocate memory.
+1. It has to allocate memory.
 Otherwise we would be able to have variables or even have a file on our computer.
-2.It also has to parse and execute scripts which means read and run commands.
+2. It also has to parse and execute scripts which means read and run commands.

 Q:: How many parts has a engine (javascript)?
 A:: Now the engine consists of two parts a memory heap and a call stack.
-1.Now the memory heap.
+1. Now the memory heap.
 This is where the memory allocation happens.
-2.And then the call stack.
+2. And then the call stack.
 This is where your code is read and execute it.
 It tells you where you are in the program.

 Q:: What is a memory leak?
 A:: Memory leak occurs when programmers create a memory in heap and forget to delete it.